AlienTheBetrayer/twitch-frontend-recreation/README.md

-Partial twitch front-end recreation with API integration, React + Typescript (very poorly used TS as to the fact that I use :any almost everywhere, and obviously now it's not a thing anymore)
+Partial twitch front-end recreation with API integration, React + Typescript (very poorly used TS due to the fact that I use :any almost everywhere, and obviously now I use proper types and interfaces everywhere)